Your pet wants you to read our newsletter. (Then give them a treat.)

 When Are Blueberries Bad for Cats?

-It’s okay to feed your cat small quantities of blueberries, but Dr. Murphy cautions that the fruits should be a treat, not a replacement for a complete and balanced diet — and treats, including healthy snacks like blueberries, should never make up more than 10 percent of your cat’s diet.
+It’s okay to feed your cat small quantities of blueberries, but Dr. Murphy cautions that the fruits should be a treat, not a replacement for a complete and balanced diet — and treats, including blueberries, should never make up more than 10 percent of your cat’s diet.

-Avoid processed foods like blueberry pie, blueberry scones, blueberry pancakes, and blueberry jelly that could contain extra ingredients that are toxic to cats.
+Avoid processed foods, such as blueberry pie, blueberry scones, blueberry pancakes, and blueberry jelly that could contain extra ingredients that are toxic to cats.
 Anytime you introduce a new food into your cat’s diet, watch for vomiting, diarrhea, and other signs that the food may be causing stomach upset.

 How Should I Feed My Cat Blueberries?